MiddleVR

 Assign a viewport to every cluster.
 In case one cluster node is not part of the projection calibration, simply create a standard screen and camera for it in the 3D nodes tab.

-Follow the from middleVR for the initial setup of your multi-cluster system.
+Follow the cluster configuration guide from middleVR for the initial setup of your multi-cluster system.